 In January and February 2021, the Company received aggregate net proceeds of \$31,077,231 in a series of registered direct offerings and a private placement of equity securities.
 On March 1, 2021, the Company used \$5,906,802 of the net proceeds from the private placement to pay the remaining principal and interest on the loans originally issued in September 2018, September 2019, and February 2020 and to pay premium due upon such repayment.
 The remaining net proceeds of the 2021 transactions have been or will be used for working capital.
+See Note 6 - Stockholders' Equity, Stock Options and Warrants.

-The Company believes that its existing capital resources will be sufficient to support its operating plan at least through June 30, 2022.
+The Company believes that its existing capital resources will be sufficient to support its operating plan for the next twelve months and beyond.
 However, the Company may also seek to raise additional capital to support its growth through additional debt, equity or other alternatives or a combination thereof.
-The Company currently expects to use cash on hand to fund capital and equipment investments, research and development, and its operations, over the next twelve months and beyond, and expects such sources to be sufficient to fund its requirements over that time.
+The Company currently expects to use cash on hand to fund capital and equipment investments, research and development, potential acquisitions and its operations, over the next twelve months and beyond, and expects such sources to be sufficient to fund its requirements over that time.